wongfei2009/harmonylite/docs/docs/demo.md

 ## Conclusion

-You've successfully set up a distributed application using HarmonyLite and Pocketbase.
+You've successfully set up a distributed application using HarmonyLite and Pocketbase with two nodes.
 This demonstrates how HarmonyLite enables:

 1. **High Availability**: The system continues to function even when nodes go offline
 2. **Horizontal Scaling**: You can add more nodes to handle increased load